 In Loiseau's first season, 2009, the Penmen doubled their overall and Northeast-10 win total from the prior season.
 In addition, Southern New Hampshire swept regional power Franklin Pierce in a pair of meetings, marking the first Penmen victories over the Ravens since 2003.
 SNHU continued its progress under Loiseau in 2010, winning 18 games.

 Five players have been drafted by Major League Baseball clubs since 2011.
 Garrett Jewell was a 31st-round selection of the Minnesota Twins in 2011, while Flight was a 17th-round pick of the New York Yankees in 2012.
 A program-record three players heard their name called in 2013, as Junior Mendez was taken in the 16th round by the Oakland Athletics.
 Alex Powers and Jon Massad were each taken in the 25th round, with Powers going to the Chicago White Sox and Massad to Oakland.
-Also in 2012, Zach LeBarron signed a free agent contract with the Los Angeles Angels of Anaheim, while several other players have gone on to play professionally in the independent baseball ranks.
+Also in 2012, Zach LeBarron signed a free agent contract with the Los Angeles Angels of Anaheim, while Tyler Gauthier signed a free agent deal with Tampa Bay in the summer of 2013.
+Several other players have gone on to play professionally in the independent baseball ranks.

 Loiseau, a native of Worcester, Mass., spent three seasons as an assistant coach at Franklin Pierce prior to his arrival at SNHU, while also serving as the head coach of the Ravens' junior varsity squad.
 He also was an assistant coach with the program during the 2003 season.
 The Ravens captured NCAA Northeast Region titles and advanced to the Division II College World Series in each of those years.
 During Loiseau's two stints, Franklin Pierce produced three Northeast-10 Players of the Year, one Pitcher of the Year and over 30 NE-10 All-Conference selections.
 In addition, 12 former players that Loiseau coached have advanced to professional baseball.